airspeed-velocity/asv/docs/source/using.rst

 =======================

 **airspeed velocity** is designed to benchmark a single project over its lifetime using a given set of benchmarks.
-Therefore, below, we use the phrase "project" to refer to the project being benchmarked, and "benchmark suite" to refer to the set of benchmarks -- i.e., little snippets of code that are timed -- being run against the project.
+Below, we use the phrase "project" to refer to the project being benchmarked, and "benchmark suite" to refer to the set of benchmarks -- i.e., little snippets of code that are timed -- being run against the project.
 The benchmark suite may live inside the project's repository, or it may reside in a separate repository -- the choice is up to you and is primarily a matter of style or policy.
+Importantly, the result data stored alongside the benchmark suite may grow quite large, which is a good reason to not include it in the main project repository.

 The user interacts with **airspeed velocity** through the ``asv`` command.
-Like ``git``, the ``asv`` command has a number of ``subcommands`` for performing various actions on your benchmarking project.
+Like ``git``, the ``asv`` command has a number of "subcommands" for performing various actions on your benchmarking project.

 Setting up a new benchmarking project
 -------------------------------------

-The first thing to do is to set up a benchmark suite for **airspeed velocity**.
+The first thing to do is to set up an **airspeed velocity** benchmark suite for your project.
 It must contain, at a minimum, a single configuration file, ``asv.conf.json``, and a directory tree of Python files containing benchmarks.

 The `asv quickstart` command can be used to create a new benchmarking suite.
 Change to the directory where you would like your new